 WHY YOU NEED BUSINESS BESTIES IN YOUR LIFE

-A few weeks ago, I was battling with the overwhelm of trying to do it all—keeping up with my business and blog, taking on more hours at my local social media gig, and attempting to have a life outside of work.
+When I was battling with the overwhelm of trying to do it all—keeping up with my business and blog, taking on more hours at my local social media gig, and attempting to have a life outside of work.
 I told my Instagram people I was feeling like a "hot mess" and within hours my business bestie, Alyssa Mopia, was texting me love and encouragement from six states away!

 Having business besties who love and support you, have your back, and keep you going is everything.
 Your business besties can be the reason why you get out of your funk faster and the person you celebrate your little—and big—wins with!